FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ### Stopping Animations

-Once the backing physics simulation powering your animation has completed, `renature` the frame loop and leave your element animated.
-However, there may be cases where you want to preemptively stop your animation in response to some user event or side effect.
-In those cases, you have two ways to stop your animations.
+Once the backing physics simulation powering your animation has completed, `renature` will stop the `requestAnimationFrame` loop and leave your element in the state specified by the `to` parameter.
+However, there may be cases where you want to preemptively stop or pause your animation in response to some user event or side effect.
+In those cases, you can use `controller.stop`.

-#### Stopping Animations Initiated on Mount

-When an animation is initiated on mount (the default behavior) you can stop the animation using `controller.stop`.
-For example, if you only want your animation to run for 2 seconds before stopping, you could do the following.
+For example, if you only want your animation to run for 2 seconds after mounting before stopping, you could do the following.

 ```js live=true
 import React from 'react';